matias-vazquez/microcontroladores/Lab04/README.md

 19. Before start, activate the windows that let us to see what is happening inside your microcontroller.
 On this window you can select what you want to verify; for example, general purpose file registers (GPRs), Special file registers (SFRs), etc.
 20. Now debug the program by executing the code step-by-step.

+## Deliverables
+Turn in a short technical report to document your work.
+Include the following:
+ - Image of the BUILD SUCCESSFUL window.
+ - Image of each modified register for the portInit() function when you debug the code step by step. __HINT: Put a breakpoint at the first line of the `portInit()` function and open the IO window (Window → Debugging → IO View).__